To find out more about our case, read our frequently asked questions or access our case documents below.

 Importantly, while the ECtHR can order States to pay compensation, the youth-applicants are not seeking any money.
 This case is solely about making European governments act to protect their futures.

-Climate change interferes with three specific human rights of the youth-applicants: their right to life, their right to respect for their private and family lives and their right not to be discriminated against.
+In their application, the youth-applicants contend that climate change interferes with their right to life, their right to respect for their private and family lives and their right not to be discriminated against.

 Climate change affects their right to life simply because it creates a risk to their lives.
 The forest fires which killed over one hundred people in Portugal in 2017 and which were worsened by climate change demonstrate that they and others already face a risk to their lives.
 This is a risk which will increase significantly over the course of their lifetimes.
 For example, on the current path leading to about 3°C of warming by the end of the century, thirty times more people are expected to die in Western Europe from extreme heat in the final three decades of this century, than in the beginning of the century.